 τοῦτο (adj sg neut acc) "This" is from touto, (with dia above) which means "from here", "from there", "this [thing]," or "that [thing]." -- The word translated as "this" means "from here" or "this/that thing."

-γίνεσθε (verb 2nd pl pres ind/imperat mp) "Be" is from ginomai, which means "to become", "to come into being", "to be produced," and "to be."
+γίνεσθε (verb 2nd pl pres ind/imperat mp) "Be" is from ginomai, which means "to become", "to come into being", "to happen", "to be produced," and "to be."
 It means changing into a new state of being.
 It is the complementary opposite of the verb "to be" (eimi)which indicates existence in the same state.

 ἕτοιμοι, (adj pl masc/fem nom) "Ready" is from hetoimos, which means "at hand", "ready", "prepared", of persons, "ready", "active", "zealous," of the mind, "ready", "bold," and as an adverb, "readily", "willingly."